 Do you have a Prayer Request?
 You can submit your request to our online prayer wall right now to have others pray for you.
 We also have our prayer team available at every Sunday celebration to pray with you for any circumstance you may be facing.

 Want to learn how to pray?
 Want to pray regularly with others?
-Join us for Churchwide Prayer Gathering, on the third Tuesday of every month at 7pm at both locations.
+Join our weekly Prayer Gatherings, at 7pm every Wednesday at Burswood, or 7pm every Monday at Joondalup.